DayZ (video game): Release

-The first publicly available development build was released on December 16, 2013, during the alpha development stage through Steam's Early Access program at a cheaper price than when it is finally released.
-The price will increase as development continues until reaching the full release price.
-This alpha release is an early access build with a large amount of the features still in progress and the development team is targeting the release at an audience who want to be involved in what Hall called a "very barebones experience that is a platform for future development."
+The first publicly available development build was released on December 16, 2013, during the alpha development stage through Steam's Early Access program at a cheaper price than when it was fully released.
+The price increased with the release of update 1.27.
+The alpha release was an early access build with a large amount of the features still in progress and the development team targeting the release at an audience who wanted to be involved in what Hall called a "very barebones experience that is a platform for future development."
 At Gamescom 2018, it was revealed that game would be released on the Xbox One's Xbox Game Preview on August 29, 2018.
 DayZ was officially released out of early access for Windows on December 13, 2018, and for the PlayStation 4 and Xbox One in early 2019.

 Reception

 The alpha release sold over 172,500 copies in the first 24 hours, totalling over US$5 million in sales.
 During peak sales, over 200 copies were being purchased per minute and after one week over 400,000 copies had been sold.
 The game reached a total of more than a million sales while remaining at the top of Steam's sales charts for two weeks in a row.
 In an alpha review of DayZ, Rick Lane of Eurogamer commented positively on the new additions but said that the game may not be worth the current price until more features have been added.
 On the other hand, Craig Pearson of PC Gamer said that he had good experiences in DayZ and that it was already worth the price.

 By May 2014, the game had sold over two million copies. increasing to over four million by November 2018.
-In April 2022 Dayz has beaten its all-time peak player record, 50,000 Player Count, Veterans questioning why people would fall into such a trap, despite negative reviews from almost every critic.
-In August 2019, the game was briefly banned in Australia due to "illicit or proscribed drug use related to incentives or rewards", derived from one of the game's options to restore health being a cannabis joint.
-This option was not officially in-game, and it was only available via community-made mods.
-The ban was eventually lifted after Bohemia edited the game in order to fully comply with the Australian Classification Board.
+In September 2024, DayZ reached its peak concurrent player count for Steam at 78,739 players.

 Awards

 DayZ won the MMORPG.com award for Best Hybrid MMO at PAX East 2013, and it was announced as the winner of IGN's People's Choice Award of Gamescom 2013, beating 49 other games with 15% of the votes.
 At the 2014 Golden Joystick Awards DayZ won the Best Indie Game and Best Original Game awards.
+DayZ won the Better With Friends category in the 2019 Steam Awards.

+In 2022, two UK production companies bought the film rights to create a feature film adaptation of DayZ.